-- A housing cooperative has a long-term plan to be energy self-sufficient.
-This includes solar PV panels for electricity, changing communal lighting to LED, installing electric vehicle charge points, and putting in battery storage to use all energy generated.
-The ICEF has given them a grant to begin the process by installing a large solar PV array. - A local community group are installing air source heat pumps alongside solar panels to generate their own heat and electricity for much of the day. - A local adventure playground invited parents and guardians to help build and install solar panels for some outside buildings.
-The solar panels, alongside battery storage, allow for the playground to hold outdoor events in the evenings using electricity they have generated and stored.
-The children were able to build solar powered cars alongside their parents, educating them about how solar power works.
+A housing cooperative has a long-term plan to be energy self-sufficient.
+This includes solar PV panels to generate electricity, making all communal lighting LED, installing electric vehicle charge points, and putting in battery storage to use all energy generated.
+The ICEF has given them a grant to begin the process by installing a large solar PV array.

+- A tenancy management organisation has commissioned a feasibility study to install solar PV and fit a private wire solution in the building.
+This has the potential for the solar PV generation to feed directly into resident's homes helping to cut costs and reduce fuel poverty. - A local community group are installing air source heat pumps alongside solar panels to generate their own heat and electricity for much of the day.